Overweight Calculator

 -

-Click “Calculate” to see your BMI and overweight status instantly
+Click Calculate to see your BMI score and WHO weight classification.

 Mistakes to Avoid ⚠️